 (a) he spends 91 days or more in Guernsey during the year, or

 (b) he spends 35 days or more in Guernsey in that year and, during the four preceding years, he spent 365 days or more in Guernsey.

 Individuals who are resident only are, as an alternative to paying 20% on their worldwide income, able to elect to pay a “standard charge”, currently set at £30,000.
-This provides that non-Guernsey source income is outside the scope of Guernsey tax even if remitted to Guernsey, and the standard charge “franks” the tax liability on up to £150,000 of Guernsey source income.
+This provides that an individual's liability on non-Guernsey source income is satisfied by payment of the standard charge, and the standard charge “franks” the tax liability on up to £150,000 of Guernsey source income.

 If Guernsey source income was to exceed £150,000 further tax would be due as appropriate.
 It should be noted that the same annual charge applies for a married couple as it does for an individual.

 An individual is solely resident in Guernsey if they are otherwise “Resident Only” as above, save for the fact that they are not also present in one other jurisdiction for the requisite 91 days.

 An individual will be treated as “principally resident” in a calendar year if: